🇨🇦 Canada's #1 Mortgage Renewal Resource

 Mortgage Renewal FAQ

-No. Since November 2024, Canadians switching lenders on a straight transfer (same balance, same amortization) do not need to pass the mortgage stress test.
-This applies to both insured and uninsured mortgages.
+No. Since November 2024, Canadians switching lenders on a straight transfer (same balance, same amortization) do not need to pass the OSFI B-20 mortgage stress test.
+See our stress test at renewal guide for details.

 Significantly.
 Even a 0.25% rate difference saves approximately $7,500 in interest over 5 years on a $600,000 mortgage.
 Canadians who shop around through a broker typically save 0.25–0.75% vs. their bank's first offer.